- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By implementing these synchronization and replication mechanisms, you can significantly decrease the risk of data loss for NAS Buffalo Drive Station HD-LX3.0TU3 devices.
 However, it's important to carefully configure and regularly test these mechanisms to ensure they are functioning correctly and effectively protecting your data.

-Although NAS Drive Station HD-LX3.0TU3 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Drive Station HD-LX3.0TU3 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -